50054-cdpa/notes/fp_scala_poly.md

 ## Generics

-Generics is also known as type variables.
-It enables a language to support parametric polymoprhism.
+Generics are also known as type variables.
+It enables a language to support parametric polymorphism.

 ### Polymorphic functions

 Recall that the `reverse` function introduced in the last lesson

 ```scala
 def reverse(l:List[Int]):List[Int] = l match {
     case Nil => Nil